 LAB MEDIA: user operation.jpg

 The rig support structure, here, is a vertical equipment rack that can withstand flight accelerations and be securely attached to the intended aircraft cabin floor.
-Assign components to levels within the equipment rack: a top level to place the laptop, a mid-rack level to contain prototype subcomponents, and a floor level to contain extra wipes, gloves, and a miscellaneous waste container.
+Assign components to levels within the rack: a top level to place the laptop, a mid-rack level to contain prototype subcomponents, and a floor level to contain extra wipes, gloves, and a miscellaneous waste container.
 (Video editor show the two photos side by side)

 Shots: